 I’ve traveled almost all of South America, went to Machu Picchu, Tayrona National Park, and Uyuni Salt Flats — all of those special places South America is famous for.
 You know the place I cannot stop thinking about?

-I'll admit, it's not the most touristy place I've ever been.
-And it's not the most beautiful.
+I’ll admit, it’s not the most tourist-friendly place I’ve ever been.
+And it’s not the most beautiful.
 But damn, it is special.

-I've compiled a list of SIX reasons why Cali is one of the best cities in Colombia.
+I've compiled a list of 6 reasons why Cali is one of the best cities in Colombia.
 I’m sharing what makes this such a magical city you should NOT miss, followed by a few things to do in Cali and some travel tips for when you get there!